downloadpgm/hadoop_multinode_yarn_cluster/README.md

 > run_hadoop.sh

 Sets up the environment for the YARN cluster by executing the following steps :
-- sets environment variables for HADOOP and YARN
+- sets environment variables for JAVA and HADOOP
 - starts the SSH service and scans the slave nodes for passwordless SSH
 - copies the Hadoop configuration files to slave nodes
 - initializes the HDFS filesystem